Nanofus/novel.js/DOCUMENTATION.md

 The parameters that remove, add or set items or check for requirements take the following format.
 You can list any amount of items or with one command by separating them with `|`.

 You can optionally define a `displayName` that may contain spaces, though this is not required (and not supported outside adding or setting items).
+If your novel has translations, you should pre-define your items in `novel.json` to set a language-specific `displayName`.
+Just keep the value as `0` and they will not be shown in the inventory.

 You can also define an optional `probability`, a float between 0 and 1 that defines the operation's success chance.
 Probability must always be defined before `displayName`.